markdunphy/nbd.php-dbal/README.md

     - Read queries randomly choose a single replica connection per request, unless...
     - Choosing a master connection at any point in the lifecycle will always use it going forward
     - Loosely follows Doctrine's tenets @see http://www.doctrine-project.org/api/dbal/2.0/class-Doctrine.DBAL.Connections.MasterSlaveConnection.html
-5. Out-of-the-box convenience support for CRUD operations, accessors, and fallback to raw SQL (works with other SQL generators as well)
+5. Out-of-the-box convenience support for CRUD operations, accessors, and fallback to raw SQL (works with other SQL generators as well).
+    - Automatic conversion to prepared statements for convenience parameters
-6. Automatic retries for "mysql gone away" in long-running crons, workers, scripts
+7. Automatic retries for "mysql gone away" in long-running crons, workers, scripts
-7. Provide deep introspection with events
+8. Provide deep introspection with events

 ```
 use Behance\NBD\Dbal\Factory;